Israel Aerospace signs deal for Boeing 777 cargo conversions in South Korea

 State-owned IAI is currently developing a conversion method for the Boeing 777 and expects to finish the licensing process in 2023.

-To meet expected demand for even more wide-body cargo planes capable of long hauls, IAI said it signed a memorandum of agreement with the Incheon International Airport and aviation service company Sharp Technics to use the new facility to convert six B777-300ER and one B777-200LR per year into freighters.
+To meet expected demand for even more wide-body cargo planes capable of long hauls, IAI said it signed a memorandum of agreement with the Incheon International Airport and aviation service company Sharp Technics K to use the new facility to convert a total of six B777-300ER and B777-200LR per year into freighters.

 Financial details were not disclosed.